cdkini/AlgoBot/README.md

 The algorithm behind the scenes takes inspiration from "The Stable Roommates Problem", a variation on "The Stable Marriage Problem".
 Instead of using two separate groups and creating a bipartite graph, we consider the population of Recursers as one, uniform group.

-Steps:
-1. Interviewer preferences are calculated for each individual in the pool
-    - Preference is calculated by how similar user configurations are and how likely an individual is to be able to conduct an interview for the user.
+Akin to other stable matching algorithms,  use preference lists for each individual; interview preference is calculated by how similar user configurations are and how likely an individual is to be able to conduct a productive interview for the user.

 Experience and comfort with DS&A come into play here.
-        - <i>Ex: Someone at an intermediate level prefer someone at the same or higher level to interview them as opposed to a beginner.</i>
+Someone at an intermediate level prefer someone at the same or higher level to interview them as opposed to a beginner.</i>
-    - In the case of preference ties, we just random select a winner between the two.
+In the case of preference ties, we just randomly select a winner between the two.

+The rest of the algorithm follows the process laid out by Robert W. Irving in his paper, ["An Efficient Algorithm for the 'Stable Roommates' Problem"](https://uvacs2102.github.io/docs/roomates.pdf).

+I'm still trying to improve upon the algorithm moving forward.
+For one, I'd like to add weighting based on time spent in the queue, ensuring that individuals that have not been matched for some time are given higher priority.
+Additionally, Irving throws out the results if no stable matching is present.
+I'd like to still match any stable pairs to ensure atleast a portion of the group is matched.

+These modifications are constantly in development and will be introduced to the algorithm over time!

 <a name="deployment"></a>
 ### 2.iii.
 Deployment